gnosisguild/zodiac-guard-scope/README.md

 ### Flow

 - Deploy ScopeGuard
-- Enqueue transactions by calling `execTransactionFromModule()`
-- Wait for cooldown ⏱️
-- Anyone can execute the next transaction by calling `executeNextTx`
+- Allow addresses and function calls that the Safe multisig signers should be able to call
+- Enable the txguard in the Safe

 ### Solidity Compiler

-The contracts have been developed with [Solidity 0.8.0](https://github.com/ethereum/solidity/releases/tag/v0.8.0) in mind.
+The contracts have been developed with [Solidity 0.8.6](https://github.com/ethereum/solidity/releases/tag/v0.8.6) in mind.
 This version of Solidity made all arithmetic checked by default, therefore eliminating the need for explicit overflow or underflow (or other arithmetic) checks.

 ### Setup Guide

-Follow our [ScopeGuard Setup Guide](./docs/setup_guide.md) to setup and use a DelayModule.
+Follow our [ScopeGuard Setup Guide](./docs/setup_guide.md) to setup and use a ScopeGuard.